TickLabVN/simple-csv-query-tool/timelines/week5.md

 > This week's challenge: Write a program to validate query commands against a file definition.

 In previous weeks, we constructed query commands from raw query strings and checked their syntactic rules.
-However, we did not check whether the query commands were valid for the target CSV file, including whether they violated any constraints.
+However, we did not check whether the query commands are valid for the target CSV file.

 ## File definition